11 Rental and Landlord Warning Signs for Newcomers to Canada

 • The landlord won't let you see the unit before signing the lease: This is perhaps the No. 1 sign that it's a scam or a really awful apartment.
 Pass.

-Also, here are five signs of a bad, untrustworthy landlord:
+Five signs of a bad, untrustworthy landlord:

 Make sure the landlord lets you inspect the apartment